Positive Behaviour for Learning (PB4L)

 The Incredible Years (IY) for teachers programme:

-- A new website and toolkit, launched in the first half of 2012, that will assist schools review and improve their school climates, identifying ways of building a safe and caring school climate that will reduce antisocial behaviours.
+- the website and toolkit will assist schools review and improve their school climates, identifying ways of building a safe and caring school climate that will reduce antisocial behaviours

 For more information, visit Positive Behaviour for Learning (PB4L).